apayeur/spikingburstprop/README.md

 * Figure S8:

-From folder `supplementary-figures/coarse-grained-model/`, compile using `make`, and then run `./rateMNIST`.
+From folder `supplementary-figures/coarse-grained-model/`, do: `bash run_coarse_grained.sh`.
 The MNIST data are in folder `supplementary-figures/coarse-grained-model/mnist` and are provided for convenience.
 Code to read that data was made by Eric Yuan (see license in file `readMNIST.cpp`).